wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ### Books

-Here are some books that I’d consider essential for any newcomer to User Experience (note these are Amazon Affiliate links).
+Here are some books that I’d consider essential for any newcomer to User Experience (Amazon Affiliate links).

 <table>